 I was diagnosed with panic attacks at just 25 years old and I was looking for something that could help.

-Here is the content of this article, feel free to jump ahead.
+Here is an overview of the content of this article, feel free to jump ahead.

 - What are Panick Attacks

 - Treat Anxiety and Depression with Exercise